ihavethatonvinyl/blog/content/conversations/kris-marinello-of-south-metro-music.md

 ### Let’s talk about your store.
 You opened a record store a few years ago.

 So I live in Minnesota, and almost every record store is in the city area.
 I'm in the south suburbs.
 I'd been a software engineer for a long time.
-I still do that on the side, but it was kind of towards the trail end of the pandemic.
+It was kind of towards the trail end of the pandemic.
 My record collection was growing.
 I was getting more and more records.
 I was reselling online just to buy more records, not even to make money, just so I could afford more records, and then my wife would see a package come at the door.
 It'd be like, Oh, no, I promise I sold another record so I could buy that record!

 There's nothing down here by me.
 I have to drive 25-30 minutes to get to any record store, and I wanted to open a store, so let's give it a shot.
 I did an online store at first, with just a website and Discogs and that seemed to be going well enough that I was like, you know what?
 I'm just going to take the dive.
 I did that for about a year until I went back to software engineering on the side, but just spent a full year just getting it up and running, getting employees and everything.
 I have two great employees right now.
 I've had a bunch of different employees, but my manager, Peyton, messaged me even when I just posted a teaser on Facebook, like, hey, I'm going to open a record store, [South Metro Music](https://southmetromusic.com/), and then she messaged me right away.
 It worked out really good.
 We've been open since September 2021 so a little more than three years.
 Right now, the boom has kind of gone down a little bit, but people are still really into records, not not crazy, like they were in the pandemic.
 It seemed like record prices were insane for used records.